-You could be asked to remain at the hospital for regular monitoring if you are diagnosed with severe preeclampsia.
-A preeclampsia specialist could be assigned to you to give you special care and help in the management of preeclampsia.
-Medication will be administered to lower blood pressure along with an intravenous infusion of magnesium sulphate to help prevent seizures.
+For the treatment of Severe Preeclampsia, you could be asked to remain at the hospital for regular monitoring if you are diagnosed with severe preeclampsia.
+A preeclampsia specialist could be assigned to you to give you special care and help in the management of the condition.
+Medication will be administered to lower the blood pressure along with an intravenous infusion of magnesium sulphate to help prevent seizures.

 If you are diagnosed with preeclampsia during or after labour, monitoring your condition will be of high priority.
 You will have to stay back at the hospital for a few more days to avoid any further complications that could develop if your blood pressure rises or you get seizures.
 You will be given magnesium sulphate for up to 24 hours after the delivery to avoid seizures.
 If you go home, you will have to report back with blood pressure checks conducted for at least a week.